 Jenna grew up on a cattle ranch in a small town in the great state of Idaho.
 She received her undergraduate degree from Boise State University in Social Sciences emphasizing in Psychology and Communication.
 This led to her getting her master’s degree in Counseling while working part time as an academic advisor for the psychology department.
 After graduation, Jenna worked in a nonprofit organization in Connecticut as a mental health counselor.
-Before relocating to Indiana, she was very fortunate to work with the military in Southern California as a Military and Family Life Counselor.
+Before living in Indiana, she was very fortunate to work with the military in Southern California as a Military and Family Life Counselor.
 Jenna is thrilled to be a part of the Walter Center for Career Achievement and working with students along their exciting career journey.
-She enjoys the outdoors, traveling, anything related to Harry Potter, and spending time with her dog, Gracie, and husband, Josh.
+She now lives in Washington, DC and works remotely.
+She enjoys the outdoors, traveling, anything related to Harry Potter, and spending time with her dog and husband.

 Will is a Bloomington, IN native and graduate of IU in 2007.
 He has lived internationally in Africa for 5 years working in developing countries including Nigeria, South Sudan, and Uganda.
-After returning from Africa in April 2017 he found career coaching to be a great fit for his interests and experiences.
-Will is excited to continue to have an impact on the world around him by helping students with their career development and discovering their passions.
+After returning from Africa in April 2017 he found career services to be a great fit for his interests and experiences.
+Will is excited to continue to have an impact on the world around him by helping students get connected to great opportunities with great organizations.

-He has been married to Theresa for 10 years and has a little girl, Ellie.
+He and his wife Theresa have two little girls, Ellie & Audrey.
 He enjoys the outdoors, reading, and IU sports.

 Peace Corps Strategic Recruiter

 Vicki graduated from the University of Akron with a bachelor’s degree in Communication Disorders and a master’s degree in Speech/Language Pathology.
 Immediately after graduation she moved to North Carolina to escape Northeast Ohio winters and worked as a Speech/Language Pathologist and researcher for Wake Forest Medical Center.